SECONDHAND-KARTING.CO.UK

 Boys and girls can start racing karts at the age of 7 in one of the cadet classes.
 They can continue until the end of the year of their 13th birthday, although they may be getting too heavy by then and move into certain Intermediate classes from the age of 10.
 The three cadet classes are described below and all are permitted to race together.

-Honda cadet - uses a 4 stroke Gx 200 sealed engine and also an intermediate R200 Sealed RPM Racing engines
+Honda Cadet - uses a 4 stroke Gx200 sealed engine and also an intermediate R200 Sealed RPM Racing engine

 Juniors